bonitasoft/bonita-ui-designer-web-components/README.md

 # bonita-ui-designer-web-components

-This repository contains a set of web components, used as the Bonita UI Designer widgets.
+This single repository contains all the web components of the Bonita UI Designer widgets.
+Each web component is packaged separately in a npm package.